Meikul/obsidian-thumbnails/README.md

 <img src="https://raw.githubusercontent.com/Meikul/obsidian-thumbnails/master/demo_images/block_demo.gif" alt="GIF showing how to create a thumbnail with the plugin">

 ## Usage
+Use the "Insert thumbnail from URL in clipboard" command

+***OR***

-Place a code block with the `vid` type, and include the link to your video:
+Manually place a code block with the `vid` type, and include the link to your video:
 ````markdown
 ```vid
 https://youtu.be/dQw4w9WgXcQ
 ```
 ````
-*OR* use the "Insert from clipboard" command (bit faster)
 ## Commands
 ### Insert thumbnail from URL in clipboard
 If you have a video URL in your clipboard, this command will create the code block for you.